VamatoHD/Morph/README.md

 Morph is a powerful TweenService wrapper module designed to simplify the management of tweens in Roblox.

-When dealing with a large number of tweens, Roblox's TweenService requires individual variables for each Tween, which can become difficult to manage.
+When dealing with many tweens, Roblox's TweenService requires individual variables for each Tween, which can become difficult to manage.
 <br>
 Morph addresses this issue by providing a container for states, streamlining the process and making your code cleaner and more organized.

 ### Features
 - State Management: Add and manage multiple tweens within a single container.
-- Easy Integration: Includes every tween function for easy mgration.
+- Easy Integration: Includes every tween function for easy migration.

-## Instalation
+## Installation

 1. Head to [releases](https://github.com/VamatoHD/Morph/releases)
 2. Download the latest version Morph.rbxm file